- Parents Home

 - develop diabetes, heart disease, or high blood pressure

 - have obstructive sleep apnea

 There's no cure for PCOS, but it can be treated.

 What Are the Signs & Symptoms of Polycystic Ovary Syndrome (PCOS)?

 A key sign of PCOS is irregular periods or missed periods.
 The effects of PCOS on the ovaries can make a girl stop ovulating.
-But because it can take up to 2 years after a first period for any girl's menstrual cycle to become regular, it can be hard to recognize missed periods as a sign of PCOS.
+PCOS cannot be diagnosed until 2–3 years after a girl’s first menstrual cycle because it can take up to 2 years after a first period for any girl's cycle to become regular.

 Still, many girls with PCOS can get pregnant if they have sex.
 So if you're sexually active, use condoms every time you have sex to avoid becoming pregnant or getting a sexually transmitted disease (STD).
 (Of course, this is important whether you have PCOS or not.)

 Imbalanced hormone levels can cause changes in a girl's entire body, not just her ovaries.
 So doctors also look for these other signs of PCOS:

 - weight gain, obesity, or difficulty maintaining a normal weight, especially when the extra weight is concentrated around the waist

 - a condition called hirsutism (pronounced: HER-suh-tiz-um), where a girl grows extra hair on her face, chest, abdomen, nipple area, or back (a little of this is normal for most girls, though)